About our water supply network

 The reticulated water supply is provided by a network of intake structures, reservoir storage, pump stations and an extensive underground pipe network.
 This water is utilised by rural, urban and commercial users for domestic and business purposes.

-All new premises in the Waikato District are now required to have a rain tank under the new Water Supply Bylaw.
+All new premises in the Waikato District are required to have a rain tank under the Water Supply Bylaw.

 A rain tank is required for all new premises that will: